-The members of the Company's Board of Directors during the year and at the date of this report are presented on page 1.
-All of them were members of the Board of Directors throughout the year ended 31 December 2023.
+The members of the Company's Board of Directors as at the date of this report are presented on page 1.
+All of them were members of the Board of Directors throughout the year ended 31 December 2024.

 In accordance with the Company's Articles of Association all Directors presently members of the Board continue in office.